 Quantifying the Benefits

-Although you might understand the benefits of attending ACE, your manager may not.
-Therefore, to be most effective in justifying the convention, you need to clearly articulate the connection between your organization's knowledge requirements and the specific needs and sessions that meet those needs.
+Although you might understand the benefits of attending the Healthcare Documentation Integrity Conference, your manager may not.
+Therefore, to be most effective in justifying the conference, you need to clearly articulate the connection between your organization's knowledge requirements and the specific needs and sessions that meet those needs.
 DO NOT assume that your manager will be able to automatically make those distinctions.

 Here are some items and examples you might want to include when quantifying the benefits:

-Current Tools—This convention will highlight some the current tools and software we use and offer opportunities to become more experienced users of these products as well as learn about new updates and features.
+Current Tools—This conference will highlight some the current tools and software we use and offer opportunities to become more experienced users of these products as well as learn about new updates and features.

 Future Tools Exploration—This conference will showcase new tools we may be interested in exploring and offer the opportunity to speak with representatives about the benefits available.
 This information could be instrumental in helping us determine if incorporating these tools into our practice could result in reducing turn-around times and errors, therefore improving quality and efficiency.